sophia-zube/incari-doc/modules/global-preferences.md

 # Global Preferences

-**Global Preferences** allow us to apply default settings to aspects of Incari.
+**Global Preferences** allow us to apply default settings to aspects of *Incari*.
 These aspects are discussed below:

 {% tabs %}
 {% tab title="Animation Editor" %}